josephmontes/VAA/README.md

   - Many of the effective pitchers in the 30% category use their 4-Seam Fastball as their primary pitch (Gerrit Cole, Cristian Javier, Michael Kopech, etc.)
 - Pitchers having success *without* throwing their 4-Seam Fastball this way might be better at the art of pitching, but they should be wary that they may have been getting lucky because the league typically hits 4-Seam Fastballs that look like theirs for much more damage
   - The effectiveness of their 4-Seam Fastball is at risk of declining if they do not locate it as carefully next season or even if they just slightly lose effectiveness with their *other* pitches
-  - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
+  - Many of the effective pitchers in the 'less than 8% 'rate'' category have success with their 4-Seam Fastball by using it as a complimentary pitch to their more high-quality pitches (Zack Greinke, Justin Verlander, Clayton Kershaw, Justin Steele, etc.)
 - I noticed that there are a ton of young pitchers throwing this 'better' 4-Seam Fastball right now, so, again, I do not see this trend going away (Bryce Miller, Mason Miller, Bobby Miller, Hunter Greene, Bryan Woo, JP Sears, Spencer Strider, etc.)
 - I do not have access to stats such as Arm Angle because I do not have measurements of where the pitcher is on the rubber nor measurements of their shoulder height, but if I did, I expect that I would see a strong correlation between lowering a pitcher's Arm Angle at the point of release and having an optimal VAA on their 4-Seam Fastball
-  - I found somewhat of a correlation between release height and VAA that you can find in my code
+  - I found somewhat of a correlation between release height and VAA that you can find in my code!
 - Also, I cannot calculate spin efficiency measurements with my data because I do not have the directional components of spin rate, just an overall spin rate, but if I did, I would expect that having a highly spin efficient 4-Seam Fastball helps a pitcher's VAA to be flatter because highly spin efficient 4-Seam Fastballs counteract the drag force on the pitched ball, enabling the lift force, leading to a pitched ball that drops less, and therefore has a flatter VAA
 ### BATTERS
 - The significant Flyball% discrepancy between the lists of batters mentioned earlier made sense, to me, of *why* this trend is happening: it is to counter all the launch angle efforts by the batter and counter the increasing Homerun environment created in the last 5 seasons
   - That explains why there is a skew towards contact hitters having the ability to hit this more effective 4-Seam Fastball, but that does not tell the whole story
-    - I believe that this Flyball% discrepancy between the list of batters indicates that attack angle stats would be able to reveal more about who is having success vs. this type of 4-Seam Fastball
+    - I believe that this Flyball% discrepancy between the list of batters is a hint that attack angle measurements would be able to reveal more about which batters are having success/can have success vs. this type of 4-Seam Fastball
     - More specifically, the ability for a batter to have a *range* of attack angles at their disposal due to their swing mechanics would be a major key in being able to take advantage of this trend, rather than just being a batter that has a flatter attack angle on average
       - I say this because if a batter just has a flatter bat angle, then he might struggle on the rest of the 90% of pitches that are not this specific type of 4-Seam Fastball, but if he has more diversity in his attack angles, then that will enable him to be able to get to this type of pitch when he needs to while maintaining an effective approach vs. all other pitch types
 - Another interesting thing I found is that the BB% for the first list of 'contact' batters was slightly higher than the second list of 'power' batters: 9.2% vs. 8.7%
   - I found this notable because you likely would assume that between 2 lists of batters, the list with more power bats would have the higher walk rate
   - Also, the idea of this analysis is that a flatter VAA on 4-Seam Fastballs makes them harder to hit because the pitch is not breaking as the batter is expecting
-  - This implies that if the batter has an ability to see the ball better, which a higher walk rate insinuates, then he can give himself a better chance to identify and ultimately hit this type of 4-Seam Fastball
+  - This implies that if the batter has an ability to see the ball better, which a higher BB% implies, then he can give himself a better chance to identify and ultimately hit this type of 4-Seam Fastball
 - I was hesitant to say that the first list of 'contact' hitters should be viewed as progression candidates because of my assumption that the ability to hit this type of pitch will have a lot of variability from season to season, and because it is only 6% of **all** pitches
-    - I was also assuming that if a guy hit it more effectively, then it would regress to some extent the following year just based on the fact this specific type of 4-Seam Fastball is simply harder to hit in general
+    - I was also assuming that if a guy hits it more effectively one season, then he should regress to some extent the following season just based on the fact this specific type of 4-Seam Fastball is simply harder to hit in general
   - But what I found was that, although the overall wOBA for the first list of hitters was lower (.344) than it was for that second list of 'power' bats (.347), the overall wOBA in the next year for the first list of hitters (.338) was better than the second list's (.329), so maybe there *is* predictive value in a batter's ability to hit this type of 4-Seam Fastball
-- As this trend continues to grow, it is certainly worth looking into what batters currently possess this ability, have displayed this ability in the past, and the ones without it
+- As this trend continues to grow, it should be a priority for every MLB front office to understand which of their batters currently possess this ability, have displayed this ability in the past, and the ones without it
-  - From the Player Spotlight section where I looked at the batters on both lists, we see that it is possible for batters to improve their ability to hit this pitch and sustain it into the following season
+  - From the last Player Spotlight section where I looked at the batters on both lists, we see that **it is possible for batters to improve their ability to hit this pitch and sustain that production into the following season**

 #### If there are any Questions, Comments, Ideas, or any pitcher/batter you would like to see their VAA breakdown of, please feel free to email me at josephmontes.baseball@gmail.com